Skip to main content

 Final take: use science, but trust your taste

 Research helps narrow the field, but you still need to enjoy what you buy.
-The CNFans Spreadsheet is a powerful tool because it surfaces variety fast, and Black Friday is the best time to strike on seasonal accessories if you’re prepared.
+The 100buy Spreadsheet is a powerful tool because it surfaces variety fast, and Black Friday is the best time to strike on seasonal accessories if you’re prepared.
 But it’s not about buying everything; it’s about buying the right things at the right time.

 Practical recommendation: Build a short, evidence-backed watchlist today, track prices for a week, and buy only if a 15%+ drop aligns with solid QC photos and a real outfit plan.